LDAP authentication in ADB

 NOTE

 You can configure LDAP authentication parameters via ADCM in ADB 6 starting with ADB 6.25.1.49.
-In this version, automatic synchronization of ADB users and groups with LDAP has been also implemented — via the pg-ldap-sync utility, which comes with the ADB bundle.
+In this version, automatic synchronization of ADB users and groups with LDAP has also been implemented — via the pg-ldap-sync utility, which comes with the ADB bundle.
 In previous versions of ADB, LDAP authentication was possible, but you needed to manually perform the steps described below in the Synchronize ADB and LDAP section (the pg_hba.conf file upgrade and creation of roles in ADB).

 |